TobikoData/sqlmesh/docs/reference/configuration.md

 ### Test connection

-Configuration for a connection used when running unit tests.
+Configuration for a connection used to run unit tests.
 An in-memory DuckDB database is used if the `test_connection` key is not specified.

 ```yaml linenums="1"
 gateways: